Do you know this Japanese song – Sukiyaki Song?

 For tonight, I am all alone

-Do you want to be able to read the lyrics in Hiragana?
+Do you want to learn to read the lyrics in Hiragana?
 Try my complete Hiragana lesson!

 About the Singer – Kyu Sakamoto

 The singer, 坂本九(さかもときゅう)Kyu Sakamoto was called 九ちゃん Kyu-chan by Japanese people and dearly loved.
-Sadly, he was killed in an airplane crash in 1985 at the age of 43.
+Sadly, he died in an airplane crash in 1985 at the age of 43.

 Beautiful Lyrics in Japanese